 Research

-Our lab aims to understand the ingredients of intelligence.
+Our lab seeks the ingredients of intelligence.
 We use advances in machine intelligence to better understand human intelligence, and use insights from human intelligence to develop more fruitful kinds of machine intelligence.

 See Projects for more information about current research directions.